BlueCodingStudio/Reversi/README.md

 # Reversi
-Reversi for Windows 10, Comes with WineVdm and RLauncher.
+Reversi for Windows 10, Comes with WineVDM and RLauncher.

 Made possible with the help of <a href="https://github.com/otya128/winevdm/">WineVDM</a>
 <br>